Exploding operators for Majorana neutrino masses and beyond: Tree-level matching forwards and backwards

 The colour sextet combinations $Q^{\dagger}_{\{a} Q^{\dagger}_{b\}} \bar{u}^{\dagger a} \bar{u}^{\dagger b}$ come about as a sum of flavour permutations of the left-handed quark doublets in $\mathcal{O}_{12a\delta}$, and the octet combinations $(Q^{\dagger} \lambda^{A} \bar{u}^{\dagger})^{2}$ as a linear combination of $\mathcal{O}_{12a\delta}$ and $\mathcal{O}_{12a\epsilon}$.
 Thus, we understand contractions like $Q^{\dagger}_{a} Q^{\dagger}_{b} \delta^{a}_{c} \delta^{b}_{d}$ as coming about from colour-sextet scalars, and $Q^{\dagger}_{a} \bar{u}^{\dagger b} \delta^{a}_{c} \delta^{d}_{b}$ or $Q^{\dagger}_{a} \bar{u}^{\dagger b} \epsilon_{bce}\epsilon^{ade}$ as coming about from octets.

 Finding all of the completions of $\mathcal{O}_{12a}$ involves contracting all fields in all possible ways for each colour contraction.
 We work through the example of a particular scalar-only completion of $\mathcal{O}_{12a\delta}$ in Fig.~\ref{fig:example-completion-graph}.
 Each step follows the grouping of fields into a vertex, the Lagrangian term this grouping corresponds to, and the evolving topology of the completion under the replacement rules of Eq.~\eqref{eq:non-deriv-rules}.
+At intermediate stages in the explosion of the operator, the theory described is still effective because some vertices still correspond to irrelevant operators\footnote{We note that one can make a connection here to the framework of Ref.~\cite{Herrero-Garcia:2019czj}, where neutrino-mass models are classified and studied in the context of single-field extensions of the SM, corresponding to the first intermediate step in our completions procedure.
+Similar approaches to SMEFT extensions have also been considered elsewhere in the literature, \textit{e.g.}~\cite{Banerjee:2020jun}.}.
 The procedure stops once all vertices have mass-dimension $d \leq 4$.
 We replace the contracted fields in the operator with the irreducible representation that, following the restrictions described in Sec.~\ref{sec:operatorsandcompletions}, could give rise to the contraction.
 This will in general require the addition of other structures\footnote{The organic operator of the model can be written as a linear combination of these other operators and the operator being opened up, and all of these share the model as a completion in our sense.}, although this is not the case here.
 The operator generated by the model highlighted in Fig.~\ref{fig:example-completion-graph} is

 with the same Lorentz structure carried through $\mathcal{O}_{12a\delta}$.
 The relevant part of the $\Delta L = 2$ Lagrangian of the model can be read directly off each contraction

 although the generation of the entire Lagrangian implied by the field content requires a program implementing group-theory methods, spin-statistics and tensor algebra (see Sec.~\ref{sec:algorithm}).
 This particular model inherits the high level of symmetry in the effective operator.
 This introduces symmetries in the Yukawa couplings of the model, reducing the total number of free parameters.